microsoft/vscode/CONTRIBUTING.md

 ### Before Submitting an Issue
 First, please do a search in open issues to see if the issue or feature request has already been filed.
 If there is an issue add your comments to this issue.

-The Code project is distributed across multiple repositories, try to file the issue against the correct repository [[Related Projects]].
+The Code project is distributed across multiple repositories, try to file the issue against the correct repository [Related Projects](https://github.com/Microsoft/vscode/wiki/Related-Projects).

 If your issue is a question then please ask the question on [Stack Overflow](https://stackoverflow.com/questions/tagged/vscode) using the tag `vscode`.